rubencaro/bolt/README.md

 * `dispatched`: boolean indicating whether Bolt started processing that task.
 * `success`: when defined, indicates the result of the execution.
 * `ex`, `backtrace`: failure details when the task fails.
 * `email`: email recipient for the notification emails.
+Defaults to `tech+bolt at elpulgardelpanda.com`.
 * `run_at`: timestamp for the start of the task.
 When it exists, task will not be started by Bolt until it's in the past.